fsharp/fsharp.org/use/linux/index.md

 headline: Use F# on Linux
 ---

-If you can help with Linux packages, please email the [F# Open Source Group](http://fsharp.github.com).
+To help with Linux packages, please email the [F# Open Source Group](http://fsharp.github.com).

 ### Option 1: Build and install the F# 3.0 runtime, compiler and tools